mattpopovich/mattpopovich.com/_posts/2023-09-05-moving-plex-from-mac-to-synology-nas.md

 [This](https://support.plex.tv/articles/201154537-move-media-content-to-a-new-location/) is the official documentation from Plex for how to move media content to a new location.

 In there, step 1 is to [back up your Plex media server data](https://support.plex.tv/articles/201539237-backing-up-plex-media-server-data/) before making major changes to your library.
 It probably is a good idea to quit your Plex Media Server before backing anything up just to make sure the files aren’t changing while you’re doing it.
-But before you do that, disable the `Empty trash automatically after every scan` option you can find by clicking the wrench —> Settings —> Library.
+But before you do that, disable the `Empty trash automatically after every scan` option you can find by clicking the [wrench](TODO: where?]) —> Settings —> Library.
 Then you can shut down your Plex Media Server.

 Your Plex Media Server (PMS) data location can be found [here](https://support.plex.tv/articles/202915258-where-is-the-plex-media-server-data-directory-located/). `~/Library/Application Support/Plex Media Server/` for macOS.
 Mine was quite large at ~60GB in size.

 Additional Plex settings can be found [here](https://support.plex.tv/articles/201539237-backing-up-plex-media-server-data/), `~/Library/Preferences/com.plexapp.plexmediaserver.plist` for macOS.

-Additionally, I’d recommend upgrading your Synology box to 7.2+ as 7.2 was an update that changes the docker utitlity that was installed (docker vs container manager).
+Additionally, I’d recommend upgrading your Synology box to 7.2+ if you haven't already as 7.2 was an update that changes the docker utitlity that was installed (docker (7.2) vs container manager (7.2+)).
 Also, in your down time, I’d start transferring over your Plex movies, tv shows, music, pictures, etc. as that could take some time.

 Next, I’m going to install container manager (formerly known as docker) to my Synology NAS